-In Illinois we will have legislation that blocks book banning in our state going into effect January 1, 2024 (source).
+In Illinois we will have legislation that blocks book banning in our state that went into effect January 1, 2024 (source).
 Meanwhile, other states have no such protections for their libraries.
 There has been outcry about protecting the freedom to read in response to the increased number of politically motivated book challenges, with polls showing Americans are predominantly against book bans (source).
-One example is Barack Obama's letter addressed to America’s librarians (source).
 This banned books week, we encourage our community to celebrate intellectual freedom and take action where possible to support the anti-censorship movement.
 Unite Against Banned Books has an action toolkit anyone can use to amplify the movement and join the conversation.

 .What is Banned Books Week?.